andgineer/TRegExpr/docs/regexp_syntax.rst

 /m <regexp_syntax.html#modifier_m>`__ is used, while ``^`` and ``$``
 will match at every internal line separator.

-The ``.`` metacharacter by default matches any character, but if You switch Off the `modifier /s <regexp_syntax.html#modifier_s>`__, then ``.`` won’t match embedded line separators.
+The ``.`` metacharacter by default matches any character, but if you switch Off the `modifier /s <regexp_syntax.html#modifier_s>`__, then ``.`` won’t match embedded line separators.